raine/Lolgato/README.md

 Inc. All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

+## Other Apps

+- [KeepMic](https://zendit.fi/keepmic) - A simple macOS menu bar app that automatically keeps your preferred microphone as the default input device.